Alkly47/Breakout---HP-Server-Supply---HA-ESPHome/README.md

  - Install to device.

  - *During compile, there are warnings that can be ignored.
 (The result of code being manipulated and forced to work with ESPHome)*
- - *Due to i2c/PMBus limitations, the working bus speed is not quite fast enough to avoid warnings/errors about OLED display "taking too long".
+ - *Due to i2c/PMBus limitations, the working bus speed is not quite fast enough to avoid log warnings/errors about OLED display "taking too long".
 These do not affect functionality and can be ignored.*